nguyenviethoa95/ner-conll/README.md

+# A SIMPLE SINGLE LSTM FOR NER ON CONLL 2003

 ### Performance
 The BiLSTM achieves F1 score macro of 78.34 on the CoNLL 2003 test dataset with the following hyperparameters:
 * learning rate: 2e-05